 Brian has carefully cultivated a list of teaching tools which he deploys and are the root of a truly unique, rewarding and successful pilot training program.

 Brian's vision to create an all-encompassing flight training program has come to fruition over the past years.
 His near 30-year experience in performing Aviation Medical Examinations (AME), allows him to help pilots through any potential medical issues that may arise in the application of the medical certificate required to obtain a private medical license.

 Brian is a member of SAFE and NAFI as well as AOPA and COPA.
-He owns and flies a Cirrus SR22 as his personal airplane but has trained in many models including Cessna, Beechcraft, Piper and Mooney.
+He owns and flies a Cirrus SR22 as his personal airplane but has trained in many models including Cessna, Beechcraft, Piper and Mooney, in addition to Cirrus.

 Brian is based and lives in Hilton Head, SC.
-When he is not coaching and flying with students, he enjoys participating in COPA (Cirrus Owners and Pilots Association) events, where he's a safety instructor (CSIP), keynote speaker and trusted advisor on a regular basis.
+When he is not coaching and flying with students, he enjoys participating in COPA (Cirrus Owners and Pilots Association) events, where he's a safety instructor (Platinum CSIP), keynote speaker and trusted advisor on a regular basis.